 These are all significant benefits that can lead to improving public health and water quality in our communities, especially when considering the use of septic system data to assess risk and gain new insights about systems in our communities.
 So, in this post we will discuss digital site plan benefits in more detail and see how they form the foundation of a modern management system.

 For starters we consider what 'digital' means as a PDF is technically a digital site plan too.
 In this case digital format means that the septic system site plan is intelligent and interactive.
 For example, information can be obtained about the location and layout of the septic system components using an interactive map, and information about each component can be accessed or viewed, such as the tank size, drain field size and type, install date, maintenance records and more.
-So digital in this sense means we can view multiple site plans on a map and use the information about each system to assess risk and gain new insights about systems across an entire community.
+So digital in this sense means we can view multiple site plans on one map and use the information about each system to assess risk and gain new insights about systems across an entire community.

 Site plans managed in a digital format make it easier for the public, contractors, realtors and regulators to access septic system information, including visually understanding the system and its layout on a property, as well as discovering detailed information about each component and its maintenance history.
 Providing access to septic system information not only helps home owners become familiar with their system, it also reduces the number of requests to internal staff for these records.
 Digital site plans also establish a strong foundation of septic system data that can be used to assess risk and gain new insights about the health of the inventory.